-In this specialization our students engage in transformative dissertation research with the potential to change how we live in the world.
-Students are asked to think across professional and disciplinary boundaries by deeply considering the reality of how the absence of embodied pedagogies and research methodologies have perpetuated the divide between traditional Jungian, Freudian, and Hillmanian depth psychologies and our capacity to effectively respond to real world problems including our healthcare, economic, and planetary crises.
+Students in the somatic studies specialization are asked to think across professional and disciplinary boundaries to consider the absence of embodied pedagogies and research methodologies in traditional Western models of scholarship, and to reflect on how those absences have perpetuated the divide between depth psychology and our capacity to effectively respond to real world problems - including current crises in healthcare, education, leadership, and social justice.
 It is our intention to bridge this gap with an understanding that research is inherently transformative when embedded in the interdependent and inseparable phenomena of body, mind, and spirit.